razi-j/ASL-Translator-Using-OpenCV-Tensorflow/README.md

 Simple ASL Translator Using OpenCV, Mediapipe, and Tensorflow.
 To be run on a Raspberry Pi

-This is a project intended for completing Practical Research 2 Its proponents believe that VertoMotus will help bridge the gap between the Deaf/Mute and the Speaking Filipinos
+This is a project intended for completing Practical Research 2 and III Its proponents believe that VertoMotus will help bridge the gap between the Deaf/Mute and the Speaking Filipinos

 # Technologies used: